 Revolution in China has deep historical foundations.
 As far back as the Han dynasty the peasant led Red Eyebrow Rebellion movement fought to overthrow the unpopular government of Wang Mang.
 Even before that it was well established that an Emperor ruled subject to the ‘Mandate of Heaven’.
 When it was clear that he had lost the mandate, revolution was the correct course.
 Mao echoed this years later with the maxim ‘to rebel is justified ➚ Zao fan you li 造反有理’.
 However most dynasties rose and fell due to strife within the ruling elite, not from the mass of poor peasants.
 The Taiping Rebellion came close to toppling the hated Qing dynasty, and was a peasant led uprising with many egalitarian principles.
 The lesson of the Taiping Rebellion was not lost on the Chinese Communists, it showed how popular mass support could be mobilized.

 Communism in China has to be viewed as a special case.
-Comintern ➚, the organization responsible for promulgating the Communist creed around the World was set up to lead countries on the road to revolution and the installation of Communist government.
-It was the ambition to violently export Communism throughout the World that made the philosophy so toxic.
+Comintern ➚, the organization responsible for promulgating the Communist creed around the World was set up to lead countries on the road to revolution and the installation of Communist governments in each and every country.
+It was the ambition to violently impose Communism throughout the World that made the philosophy so toxic.
 The USSR as the first and leading communist state controlled Comintern.
 In China in the period 1920-45, both the Republican movement and the Communists both sought and received help from Comintern.
 Russian agents such as Mikhail Borodin ➚ visited China to supervise the creation of underground political organizations.
 Future Chinese leaders including Deng Xiaoping and Chiang Kaishek visited Europe and Russia to see communism in action at first hand.
 However attempts by Sun Yatsen and others to start revolution failed in the cities.
 The failure was, to a great extent, due to the special situation of China.
 Marxist thought and revolution were aimed at nations that were already industrialized, China at the time was principally agrarian.
-It was Chairman Mao's insight that for communism to take hold, it had to be solidly backed by the majority of people in the countryside.
+Mikhail Borodin came to the view that a Communist revolution was too hard a task at the time.
+The warlord era had brought in military 'gangsters' who were only interested in rifles not ideology; the Communist party at the time was too small and weak.
+It was Chairman Mao's insight that for communism to succeed it needed to be solidly backed by the majority of people in the countryside.
 The bulk of Chinese population constituted the poverty stricken peasants slaving in the fields.
 With widespread grassroots support the revolution could spread to the new factories where relatively few Chinese people worked.

 Mao's brand of Marxist-Leninist thought emphasized the power of the people; who once motivated could achieve almost anything.
-He spoke in 1945 about the ‘Foolish Old Man who Removes the Mountains ➚’ an ancient tale of how dogged determination over long periods could level whole mountains.
+He spoke in 1945 about the ‘Foolish Old Man who Removes the Mountains ➚’ an ancient tale of how dogged determination over long periods could level evan a mountain.

 The rural people had no belongings, scratching a poor living on a tiny personal plot of land rented at a high cost from a landlord.
 The benefit of pooling land ownership to the village and then to groups of villages had obvious and huge benefits.
 The commune could jointly buy the machinery and fertilizers to vastly increase the yield from the land, far beyond the ambitions of the farmers on their own.
 Pooling manpower enabled irrigation and other large scale land improvements to be carried out.
 To achieve this end, the hated landlord class had to be swept aside and land ownership passed back to peasants.
 The success of many of these Communist reforms in the 1950s led to widespread fervent support.
 Many Chinese had suffered in the Japanese Occupation and the Civil War, a stable government supplying adequate food and a stable financial system was a welcome change.